New Jersey Military Divorce Attorney

 Let Our Award-Winning Attorneys Advocate for Your Family

 While military personnel gets divorced for much of the same reasons as average civilians, the process is slightly more complicated.
-An attorney that understands the complex issues of military divorces can help you through the process much more quickly.
+A NJ attorney that understands the complex issues of military divorces can help you through the process much more quickly.
 The divorce process itself depends on the state in which the member of the military lives.

 Uniformed Services Former Spouses’ Protection Act (USFSPA)